#40: Renfrew Community Park

 2929 East 22nd Avenue

-Renfrew Community is one of those places that is a laundry list of things you can do more than an integrated park, but those things are all very solid.
+Renfrew Community is one of those places that is more a laundry list of things you can do than a fully integrated park, but those things are all very solid.

 For starters, there’s the recently refurbished forested area around Still Creek (better staircases and an accessible walkway were added), which has surprisingly immersive small trails for being no more than 20 metres away from open air at all times.
 A fun bonus is the eerie Fruiting Bodies sculpture at the bottom, inspired by a Renfrew Ravine squatter named Ted Twetie who lived until he was 107 years old (what a sentence to write!)